xieyuheng/inner/source/_posts/person/william-lawvere/functorial-semantics-of-algebraic-theories.md

 # Functorial Semantics of Algebraic Theories

-- and some algebraic problems in the context of functorial semantics of algebraic theories.
+And some algebraic problems in the context of functorial semantics of algebraic theories.

 ------
 - Author: William Lawvere